Career-Karma/voice-call/README.md

 ## Events

-The Career Karma Voice Call SDK provides a set of events that you can listen to:
+The OutRival Voice Call SDK provides a set of events that you can listen to:

 ```typescript
 voiceCall.on('speech-start', () => {